Career Opportunities in New York State Law Enforcement

 Firearms: You must be legally eligible to carry firearms.
 Conviction of a felony will bar appointment and a misdemeanor may bar appointment.

 Physical Skills and Abilities Testing: If you are considered for appointment, your physical skills and abilities will be evaluated through tests of strength, agility, flexibility, endurance, and swimming.
 These physical skills and abilities tests will be conducted by the Department of Environmental Conservation.
-To obtain a statement of the requirements of these tests, contact the Department of Environmental Conservation, Division of Law Enforcement at 625 Broadway, Albany, NY 12233-2560, or call 518-402-8829.
-You may also email Basic.email@example.com This information can also be found on our webpage: https://www.dec.ny.gov./about/746.html .
+To obtain a statement of the requirements of these tests, contact the Department of Environmental Conservation, Division of Forest Protection at (518) 402-8839, or email@example.com

 Psychological Evaluation: Prior to appointment, you will be required to participate in a psychological evaluation to determine your fitness to perform the essential duties of the position.
-You will be responsible for any fees outside the initial testing process.
+Failure to meet standards will result in your disqualification.

-United State Citizenship and New York State Residency: At appointment you must be at least 21 years old.
-Although not required for taking the test, you must be a citizen of the United States at the time of appointment.
-If appointed, you must also possess and maintain New York State residency pursuant to the Public Officers Law.
+United State Citizenship and New York State Residency: Although not required for taking the test, you must be a citizen of the United States at the time of appointment.
+If appointed, you must be at least 21 years old and possess and maintain New York State residency pursuant to the Public Officers Law.

 If you are interested in an examination for this position, visit the Careers Opportunites in New York State Law Enforcement page for further information on how to apply.